 - PEI Brewing Company: Schedule a brewery tour and sip on freshly brewed beer such as Blueberry Ale, Beach Chair or Island Red to name a few flavours that are masterfully created behind the scenes.
-Canadian Folk Artist of the Year and well-known singer/song writer Lennie Gallant and his band will be performing “Searching for Abegweit”, showcasing the Island’s songs and stories throughout July – September.
+Each summer, their PEI Brewing Company Summer Show is full of love for the island, and abounds in fun, talent, and toe-tapping tunes!

 - Beaconsfield House: Built in 1877, this elegant Victorian house is now a museum and invites visitors to view its period rooms.
 A variety of lectures, concerts and other special events also take place in the Carriage House.

 - Harbour front city escape: Take a stroll along the boardwalk to Victoria Park, put your feet up and watch a boat sail by in the harbour.
 You may even get to view a historic schooner navigating the waterways!

 Where to Eat

 Charlottetown is also a great spot to savour some fabulous cuisine or grab a coffee and people-watch amid the buzz.